|

 Posture

-Constraints placed on a person's ability to move can lead to aches and pains and could develop into longer-term disabilities.
+Constraints placed on a person's ability to move freely and comfortable can lead to aches and pains and could develop into longer-term disabilities.
 Similarly, tasks where a person has to take up an unnatural posture for some the time can lead to injuries as well.
 As such, it is important to ensure that people can keep to a position that is as comfortable and natural as possible and recover from any short-term work that is in cramped or uncomfortable positions.

 Some typical problems include stooping down or over stretching (in any direction) to reach something needed for a task or to view something, such as a screen.
-This can be overcome by placing objects in more accessible places.
+This can be overcome by placing objects in more accessible (or more comfortable) places.
 People might also be forced into unnatural positions if the lighting is poor as they move to make the best of available lighting.

 Where the task allows, people should be seated.
 When seated, people need space in front of them to allow their legs to reach comfortably onto the floor and enough knee room needs to be available.
 Seating should be adjustable (especially if using a computer screen) and a footrest can be used if a person finds this more comfortable.